drodriguezperez/growthmodels/README.md

 # growth: Nonlinear Growth Models

-`growth` is a `R` package which recopilation many of nonlinear growth models used in many branches of science.
+`growth` is a `R` package which a recopilation of nonlinear growth models used in many areas of science.

 ## Installation